Tyrn/wei/the-insider-en.typ

      "Shavash is not the director of the company."

      "Excuse  me,"  Welsey  was  amazed, "what  do  you  mean,  he is  not a director?
-All the forms say - Shavash Ahdi, the  director of the state-owned Assalah Company."
+All the forms say---Shavash Ahdi, the  director of the state-owned Assalah Company."

      "Stephen, it is a  poor  translation.
 The company  is  not owned by the state,  it is owned by the sovereign.
 Do you see the difference?
-"State" and "sovereign" are two different conjugations of the same word in Weian - nouns have conjugations here  - what a language...
+"State" and "sovereign" are two different conjugations of the same word in Weian---nouns have conjugations here---what a language...
 When  the translation says, the state  appoints, it  really means,  the sovereign  appoints.
 The  sovereign personally  appoints  and  revokes  the  company  president;  the  sovereign personally accepts financial plans.
 What if the  sovereign does not  accept